 Rested Kids Help You Sleep

 It’s not just your kids that need good quality sleep – you do too!
 If you aren’t sleeping well, you aren’t going to be able to function at your best, meaning you can’t do everything you need to do for your kids during the day.
 It then becomes a vicious cycle of everyone being sleep-deprived because everyone is sleep-deprived.
-If you have trouble sleeping, consider using CBD to help you drift off.
-Compare isolate vs full spectrum cbd to find which is best for you and you should notice a difference pretty quickly.
 Once you’re sleeping better, you’ll have more energy to help your kids, which should help them to sleep better too.

 The Myths About Sleep

 Understanding the importance of sleep should help you recognize all those sleep myths you’ve probably heard.
 “It’s okay, they’ll sleep well eventually.
 Just embrace this season.”
 “Stop worrying about it; lack of sleep at this age is normal.”
 “Your body will adjust to less sleep, no worries.”
 It’s time to stop the madness.
 Yes, you’ll get used to living with less sleep…but at what cost?
 Your baby will adapt to waking up every few hours and not falling back to sleep…but with what effects?